 "Bahay Kubo" is a favorite folk song amongst Filipino kids.
 I probably first heard it from my mom.
 Since we used to live on a farm back in the Philippines, we spent quite a lot of time with vegetables, and my mom would always sing "Bahay Kubo" while harvesting or cooking them.
 She loves eating vegetables of all kinds.

-This cheerful song describes a typical Filipino life in the provinces.
+This cheerful song describes typical Filipino life in the provinces.
 It's about growing various fruits and vegetables around a simple hut.

 Nipa Hut, although it is small